-Interestingly, the discovery of America rested on several misconceptions at once: Apart from the science of cartography, which was not yet very advanced at the time, the basis for the attempt to explore a short trade route to India was Chistoph Columbus underestimation of the earth’s circumference, which made it seem possible to reach the Asian continent with the possibilities of seafaring at the time.
+Interestingly, the discovery of America was based on several misconceptions at once: Apart from the science of cartography, which was not yet very advanced at the time, the basis for the attempt to explore a short trade route to India was Christoph Columbus underestimation of the earth’s circumference, which made it seem possible to reach the Asian continent with the possibilities of seafaring at the time.

 Arriving in the Canary Islands, he therefore had his ships overhauled and provisions taken.
 On September 6, 1492, they left the islands westward, on the supposed way to India.
 With ideal wind conditions, they made faster progress than predicted.
 After about ten days, they spotted seaweed and some flocks of birds, and it was thought that land could not be far away.

 On October 7, Columbus made an unforeseen course change to the southwest.
 This turned out to be a fortunate decision.
-A creative solution away from the well-worn pattern – nowadays also called “outside the box thinking”.
+A creative solution away from the well-worn pattern – nowadays also called “Thinking outside the box”.
 High risk.
 But very lucrative.